Key Takeaways:

 Post-Secondary Vo-Tech Programs

-Vocational education at the post-secondary level enables the trade school student to earn a living wage in a relatively short period of time.
+Vocational education at the post-secondary level enables the trade school student to earn a living wage in a relatively short period.
 However, the student may eventually choose to continue his education at another institution of higher learning.
-This is why there is inherent pressure on today’s vo-tech programs offer transferable credits along with applied skills credits.
-Additionally, many post-secondary vocational tech programs provide an actual transferable Associate degree, and not just a certificate of completion of the program.
-Should the student decide to pursue a four-year degree at a later date, he would enter the four-year program as a third-year junior.
+This is why there is inherent pressure on today’s vo-tech programs to offer transferable credits in addition to applied skills credits.
+Additionally, many post-secondary vocational technical programs provide an actual transferable Associate’s degree, and not just a certificate of program completion.
+Should the student decide to pursue a four-year degree at a later date, he would enter the four-year program as a junior.

 Related: Important Considerations for Trade School Graduates

-One of the most outspoken proponents for vocational training is CNN’s Mike Rowe, host of the “Somebody’s Gotta Do It” and “Dirty Jobs” TV shows.
-Rowe is a vocal advocate for vo-tech and trade schools as he points out that a college degree does not make an employee more qualified for certain entry level jobs such as a medical assistant or dental hygienist, for example, particularly if the employee has no prior experience in the field.
+One of the most outspoken proponents of vocational training is Mike Rowe, host of the “Somebody’s Gotta Do It” and “Dirty Jobs” TV shows on CNN.
+Rowe is a vocal advocate for vo-tech and trade schools as he points out that a college degree does not make an employee more qualified for certain entry-level jobs, such as a medical assistant or dental hygienist, for example, particularly if the employee has no prior experience in the field.
 Rowe favors trade schools, apprenticeships, community college, and on-the-job training over traditional college degrees because of the technical skills they teach.
 He should know because he has done it all, including attaining a four-year degree from Towson University.

 Related: Top 25 Trade School Careers

-Generally, parents are become much more discerning about making sure the return on investment for a bachelor’s degree will actually pay off.
-A traditional college path may or may not provide the student with necessary skills to survive in the workforce.
+Generally, parents are becoming increasingly discerning about ensuring the return on investment for a bachelor’s degree will actually pay off.
+A traditional college path may or may not equip students with the necessary skills to succeed in the workforce.
 And it often results in burdensome student loans.
 You may find that a vocational education provides you with more of the skills you need for today’s work environment than heading right to college, and at a more affordable cost.